NDUWRDC/LIMS/README.md

 # LABORATORY INFORMATION MANAGEMENT SYSTEM FOR [DOLIBARR ERP CRM](https://www.dolibarr.org)

-## Features
+## Features v0.1.0

-Manage your samples and generate test reports in accordance to ISO 17025:2017:
+Manage your samples and generate test reports following ISO 17025:2017:
 * Manage Test Methods, where each method has
   * A linked product or service
   * A unit, e.g. mS/cm